 Hey gang!
 Bjørn here, your friendly neighborhood gear geek, and I’m back to drop some clean knowledge on y’all.
-It’s rainy season here outside of Norrøna HQ and winter is coming, so today we’re taking a look at how to keep our waterproof garments fit for the foul weather that is unfortunately upon us these days.
+It’s rainy season here outside of Norrøna HQ, so today we’re taking a look at how to keep our waterproof garments fit for the foul weather that is unfortunately upon us these days.

 Care and Content labels